Abbahu

-Rabbi Abbahu (אבהו) was a Jew and Talmudist of the Talmudic Academies in Syria Palaestina from about 279 to 320 CE and is counted a member of the third generation of Amoraim.
-He is sometimes cited as Rabbi Abbahu of Kisrin (Caesarea Maritima).
+Rabbi Abbahu (אבהו) was a Jew and Talmudist in Caesarea Maritima from about 279 to 320 CE and is counted a member of the third generation of Amoraim.
+He is sometimes cited as Rabbi Abbahu of Kisrin.

 Biography

 His rabbinical education was acquired mainly at Tiberias in the academy presided over by Johanan bar Nappaha, with whom his relationship was almost that of a son.
 He frequently made pilgrimages to Tiberias even after he had become well known as rector of the Caesarean academy.

 Abbahu was an authority on weights and measures.
 He encouraged the study of Koine Greek by Jews.
 He learned Greek to become useful to his people, then under the Roman proconsuls, that language having become, to a considerable extent, the rival of Hebrew even in prayer.
 In spite of the bitter protests of Shimon bar Abba, he also taught his daughters Greek.
 Ecclesiastes Rabbah 7:18 says: "'It is good that you grasp this,' this is Bible, 'and from that, too, do not withdraw your hand,' this is Mishna; 'for one who fears God will fulfill them all,' like Rabbi Abbahu of Caesarea."